dnsimple/dnsimple-support/content/articles/announcement-vanity-basic-reseller.md

 ---
-title: Vanity Name Servers on Legacy Basic Resellers Plans No Longer Supported
+title: Discontinuation of vanity name servers on legacy Basic Resellers plans
 excerpt: DNSimple will no longer support vanity name servers for legacy Basic Reseller plans starting June 30, 2024.
 Affected customers will be notified via email.
 categories:
 ---